 When someone else’s negligence injures you or a loved one, compensation may be available to cover the resulting expenses and losses.
 You do not have to navigate the complicated legal process alone.
-Let a Monroeville, PA personal injury lawyer help you pursue the damages you deserve.
+Let a Monroeville personal injury lawyer from our team help you pursue the damages you deserve.

 We Handle Many Types of Personal Injury Cases in Monroeville, PA

-You have the right to hold a negligent party liable if they acted carelessly and caused your injuries.
-Our Monroeville, PA personal injury lawyers handle many different types of personal injury accidents, some of which include:
+You have the right to hold a party liable if they acted carelessly and caused your injuries.
+Potentially responsible parties may include a property owner, driver, or even a government entity.

 - Slip and fall accidents